-- An 85% aircraft load factor - An IATA LoS C with 70% of the passengers seated at 18 SF per passenger and the other 30% standing at 13 SF - A gate holdroom depth of 35 feet allows space to provide soft seating areas and a deeper queue area at the gate podiums. - A ten percent seat increase or "seat inefficiency" factor for passengers who take up more than one seat with baggage or for those single party passengers who prefer to sit every other seat.
+- An 85% aircraft load factor - and the other 30% standing at 13 SF - A gate holdroom depth of 35 feet allows space to provide soft seating areas and a deeper queue area at the gate podiums. - A ten percent seat increase or "seat inefficiency" factor for passengers passengers who prefer to sit every other seat.